Charity (?)1

 Citations

-3. [S951] Wilcoxon GeneWeb, online Wilcoxon.org (no longer available), References David Wilcoxon famiy records and gravestone inscription copied by Joan Friesel.
+3. [S951] References David Wilcoxon famiy records and gravestone inscription copied by Joan Friesel, viewed at Wilcoxon GeneWeb (Wilcoxon.org (no longer available)).

 Lloyd Pierce Wilcoxon1